aimagelab/mil4wsi/readme.md

 ```

 ## Feature extraction
 Install DINO in a different folder and save the code location into the environment variable "DINO_REPO".
-Given the hierarchical patch organization it is possible to extract the embeddings, given the pretrained model path via
+Given the hierarchical patch organization, it is possible to extract the embeddings, given the pre-trained model path via

 ```bash
 2-extract_feats/run_with_submitit.py